Today I’m explaining all the many reasons why photographers need a mailing list.

 Statistics show that most people have to come across you at least 7 times before they’ll buy from you.
 People are more likely to buy from people the more they know, like and trust them – and this takes time.
 This is just like meeting people in real life – if you just hear from them or meet them just once, you’re unlikely to make arrangements with them (with the occasional exception) – but if you’ve met them a few times or heard others talk about them, you’re more likely to do so.

 People generally don’t want to commit to strangers – so give them the opportunity to get to know you better and take them from being strangers to knowing, liking and trusting you.

-7) They are a fantastic way of converting enquiries into clients.
+7) They are a brilliant for converting enquiries into clients

 This is one of the most common struggles photographers face and mailing lists are a brilliant solution to this.
 Of course you can follow up enquiries manually, having a system to send reminders and chase them up – but this is time-consuming and there’s the risk of inconsistency.
 Using your mailing list to develop a fantastic enquiry, welcome or nurture sequence is a fantastic way to efficiently communicate your brand vision, values and messages to magnetise likeminded people, and to immediately differentiate you from other photographers.

 So, there you have it – 7 good reasons you need a mailing list!
 But where and how should you set one up?
 Personally, for email marketing I use Active Campaign which is brilliant and I’d highly recommend it – however it’s not always particularly cost-effective if you’re just starting out.
 MailerLite is a fantastic option to get you off the blocks and is the platform I recommend to all my students – great functionality, easier on the budget and they have heaps of free video tutorials to help you get started.